tatliHU/memewebsite/README.md

 - AWS S3
 - Hetzner Cloud Server
 I use Hetzner hosting because it is extremly cheap.
 You should be able to use the same cloud-init file with other cloud providers.
+- Amazon SES
+For sending registration verification emails.

+### Configurable options
+These are all configured as env vars:
+- SESSION_KEY
+Security feature for encoding cookies
+- AWS_REGION
+AWS region of your S3 bucket
+- S3_BUCKET
+AWS S3 bucket name for storing the images
+- SENDER_EMAIL
+Sender email mail configured in your Amazon SES for registration verification emails
+- POSTGRES_HOST
+Your database server URL
+- POSTGRES_PORT
+Your database server port
+- POSTGRES_DB
+Database to use
+- POSTGRES_USER
+User to connect to the database server
+- POSTGRES_PASS
+Password to connect to your database server
+- AWS access related env vars

 ## Remote setup with Terraform
 - Create a Hetzner account and a project with a read-write API key